metabase/metabase/docs/administration-guide/07-common-problems.md

 ## Common Problems

-### Startup fails due to Migrations being locked
+### Startup fails due to migrations being locked
 Sometimes Metabase will fail to startup due to a lingering lock.

-Solution:
+#### Solution:
-Run  `java -cp metabase-master-2015-08-06-3da1178.jar org.h2.tools.Server -webPort 3000` in the commandline
+Run  `java -cp metabase-master-2015-08-06-3da1178.jar org.h2.tools.Server -webPort 3000` in the command line.

 open the web console (it prints a url)